 The eight announced Republican presidential candidates who debated Thursday night ahead of this weekend’s Iowa straw poll used similar themes to attack President Obama’s management of the economy and willingness to raise taxes on the nation’s well-to-do.
-However, several managed to score points against their opponents as they jockeyed for position in what now appears to be a wide-open race to take on an increasingly vulnerable incumbent.
+However, , several managed to score points against their opponents as they jockeyed for position in what now appears to be a wide open race to take on an increasingly vulnerable incumbent.

 By the end of the two-hour nationally televised debate in Ames, Iowa, though, it was clear that Republican primary voters, who won’t cast their first votes until January, will face choices from this field that have more to do with style than substance when it comes to the major economic and fiscal challenges facing the nation.
 Each supports smaller government, fewer regulations, no new taxes and rapid movement to a balanced budget to restore economic growth.

-The most telling moment of the debate came when the group was asked if they would oppose a deficit reduction plan that included ten dollars of budget cuts for every dollar in tax increases, should the 12-member “super committee” recently appointed by the House and Senate leadership come up with such a plan.
+The most telling moment of the debate came when the entire group was asked if they would oppose a deficit reduction plan that included ten dollars of budget cuts for every dollar in tax increases, should the 12-member “super committee” recently appointed by the House and Senate leadership come up with such a plan.
 All eight raised their hands.

 Two of the ex-governors in the race – Tim Pawlenty of Minnesota and Mitt Romney of Massachusetts – took the hardest hits from their opponents.
-Rep. Michele Bachmann of Minnesota deflected Pawlenty’s charge that she voted for a cigarette tax increase in their state when she was in the legislature by pointing out that it had been tied to a bill that preserved abortion restrictions in Minnesota.
+Rep. Michelle Bachmann of Minnesota deflected Pawlenty’s charge that she voted for a cigarette tax increase in their state when she was in the legislature by pointing out that it had been tied to a bill that preserved abortion restrictions in Minnesota.
 “I didn’t cut deals with special interests where you put the pro-life issue together with tax increases issues,” Bachmann fired back at Pawlenty.
 “Life comes first.”

 Romney once again found himself on the defensive over Massachusetts’ health care reform law and its individual mandate to buy insurance, which served as the model for the plan that President Obama signed into law last year.
 Romney said it should be up to states to decide and he would immediately grant every state a waiver to enact its own plan if elected.
 He later said he would sign legislation repealing the law.

-After the debate, Republican pollster Frank Luntz said the weak showing by all the governors in the race, including Jon Huntsman, Jr. of Utah, who may have alienated many Tea Party voters by castigating those in Congress who said the U.S. should default rather than raise the debt ceiling, left the door wide open for Texas Gov. Rick Perry to enter the race.
+After the debate, Republican pollster Frank Luntz said the weak showing by all the governors in the race, including Jon Huntsman Jr. of Utah, who may have alienated many Tea Party voters by castigating those in Congress who said the U.S. should default rather than raise the debt ceiling, left the door wide open for Texas Gov. Rick Perry to enter the race.
 Luntz predicted Perry would be on stage when the candidates meet for the next debate in September.

 Pawlenty probably had the most to lose in the debate because he is badly trailing Romney and Bachmann in the polls and had to overcome an image of being too bland and deferential to his top competitors.
 Several times he went after Bachmann directly, saying that she has a “paltry” record in Congress and has repeatedly failed to deliver on threats to block or dismantle Obama administration measures – including the final deal to raise the debt ceiling that the president signed into law a week ago.
 “Leading and failing is not the objective,” he said.
 “Leading and getting results is the objective.”

 The one candidate who was able to set himself apart from the crowd on the issues was Texas Congressman Ron Paul.
-The libertarian gadfly said he wants to abolish the Federal Reserve Board and would cut the budget by immediately withdrawing U.S. troops from Afghanistan, Iraq and other overseas commitments, which drew a heated response from former Pennsylvania Rick Santorum, who sponsored Iran sanctions legislation when he served in the Senate.
+The libertarian gadfly said he wants to abolish the Federal Reserve Board and would cut the budget by immediately withdrawing U.S. troops from Afghanistan, Iraq and other overseas commitments, which drew a heated response from former Pennsylvanian Rick Santorum, who sponsored Iran sanctions legislation when he served in the Senate.

 Former House Speaker Newt Gingrich received one of the biggest cheers of the night after attacking Fox News anchor Chris Wallace for asking “gotcha” questions about the turnover in his campaign staff.
 After pointing out that Ronald Reagan had fired most of his staff before the New Hampshire primary, Gingrich said the media pays too much attention “to the minutiae of the campaign and not enough to the issues.”